evertheylen/evertheylen.github.io/content/post/probox-intro/index.md

 ### Stateful over stateless

-As opposed to most usages of containers, you want these “development” containers to *not* be disposable by default.
+Unlike most usages of containers, you want these “development” containers to *not* be disposable by default.
 Since you can’t foresee every tool or config you’ll ever need for development, your `Containerfile` will never be finished.
 So you’ll either spend an ungodly amount of time rebuilding your base image, or you’ll have to be very disciplined about using `podman commit`, or you’ll just lose all your progress upon every reboot.
 Best to just keep your containers stateful—this is the default anyway.

 ### Beefy containers